ImageMagick/MagickCache/README.md

 ## Digital Media Repository Security

-MagickCache security is *not* crytographically strong.
-Instead it generates a unique hash of sufficient quality for each resource to ensure the resource ID cannot be discovered.
-A resource is accessible to both the user of the cache and the cache owner provided they can present their respective passkeys.
-They are also accessible to anyone with sufficient privileges to directly access the MagickCache path on disk.
+It's important to note that the security measures employed by MagickCache are not based on cryptographic strength.
+Instead, the system generates a unique hash of appropriate quality for each resource to ensure that the resource ID remains unknown.
+Access to a resource is granted to both the cache user and the owner, provided they can present their respective passkeys.
+Furthermore, anyone with adequate privileges to access the MagickCache path directly on disk will also be able to access the resources stored therein.

 ## MagickCache API